 - Your doctor may prepare a new serial prescription.
-They may ask to see you before giving you a new serial prescription. - Your doctor may decide some of your medicines are not suitable for a serial prescription.
+Before doing so, they may ask to see you. - Your doctor may decide that some of your medicines are not suitable for a serial prescription.
 For example, you may only need them occasionally - not all the time.
-If so, your doctor will continue to give them to you on a normal prescription. - If the doctor gives you a prescription for a medicine that is not on your serial prescription, you can collect this from any pharmacy. - You don't need to get it from the pharmacy you are registered with for the service. - But it is helpful for you and your pharmacist if you can get all your prescriptions from the same pharmacy. - If you move to another doctor's surgery, you should let the old surgery know so they can cancel your serial prescription.
+If so, your doctor will continue to give them to you on a normal prescription. - If the doctor gives you a prescription for a medicine that is not on your serial prescription, you can collect it from any pharmacy. - You don't need to get it from the pharmacy you are registered with for the service. - But it is helpful for you and your pharmacist if you can get all your prescriptions from the same pharmacy. - If you move to another doctor's surgery, you should let the old surgery know so they can cancel your serial prescription.